Today, we’re talking about free financial advice and really all financial advice.

 Financial Advisors

-This is the ultimate goal if the person is registered, qualified, and has a fiduciary duty.
+The ultimate goal is to find a person who is registered, qualified, and has a fiduciary duty.

 A fiduciary duty is the fact that they must put your interests first.